-Issues Interventions Rationale Designated Departments Intervention Duration Lack of Industrial Units Revitalization of closed units by incentivizing the SMEs (i.e., tax holidays, subsidized services).
-This will ensure the utilization of the already existing resources, leading to more revenue generation, tax collection and employment generation opportunities.
-SIDB, KPEZDMC, KPBOIT, Industries Department KP Medium-Term Non-availability of Small Plots for MSMEs in the Industrial Estates The govern- ment should arrange to provide small plots (1-2 Canal) to cater to the needs of MSMEs in the industrial zones.
-Provision of small plots to the MSMEs will encourage establishment of industry in economic zones/estates where all basic infrastructure.
-This willing investments. reduce the SME capital cost and encouraging SIDB, KPEZDMC, KPBOIT, Industries Department KP Medium to long Term Double Taxation and excessive checks by Govt.
-Depart- ments. e.g. FBR, KPRA, labor & Environment and PDA etc. Development of single window for all departments which can ease the process of taxation, filling of documents and inspections.
+Issues Interventions Rationale Designated Departments Intervention Duration Problems faced by sick industrial units Revitalization of closed units by incentivizing the SMEs (i.e., tax holidays, subsidized services).
+This will ensure the utilization of the already existing resources, leading to more revenue generation, tax collections and employment generation opportunities.
+SIDB, KPEZDMC, KPBOIT, Industries Department KP Medium-Term Non-availability of Small Plots for MSMEs in the Industrial Estates The govern- ment should focus on to provide small plots (1-2 Kanal) to cater to the needs of MSMEs in the industrial zones.
+Provision of small plots to the MSMEs will encourage establishment of industry in economic zones/estates where all basic infrastruct -ure is avilable.
+This will promote small scale SMEs investments and reduce the SMEs capital cost.
+SIDB, KPEZDMC, KPBOIT, Industries Department KP Medium to long Term Double Taxation and excessive checks by Govt.
+Depart- ments. e.g. FBR, KPRA, labor & Environment and PDA etc. Development of single window for all departments which can ease the taxation process, filing of documents and inspection requirements.
 SMEs are finding it difficult to cope with so many implementing departments performing overlapping activities.
 The Federal & Provincial Governments, FBR, KPRA, IT Board and other relevant departments.
-Short to Medium-Term

-Implementation of IT based checks instead of physical checks and avoid unnecessary involvement of government officials. introduction of IT enabled system will reduce unnecessary physical inspection and harassment by government authorities. --- -- -- --
+Short to Medium-Term checks instead of physical checks and avoid unnecessary introduction of IT enabled system will reduce unnecessary physical inspection and harassment by government authorities. --- -- -- --